appdevjohn/Social-Network-Backend/README.md

 <br>

 **`GET /groups/:groupId`**<br>
-Returns details about the group and the members in the group.<br>
+Returns details about the group, the members in the group, and the users requesting to join.<br>
 |Field|Location|Required|Description|
 |---|---|---|---|
 |groupId|param|true|The ID of the group.|